andykee/lentil/docs/dev/publishing.rst

 .. note::

-    Only core-team members are able to publish new releases to PyPi.
+    Only core dev team members are able to publish new releases to PyPi.